theotw/natssync/single_cluster_test/README.md

 ```

 ## Namespaces
-The deploy script will setup two different namespaces.
+The deploy script will set up two different namespaces.
 - `cloud`
   The environment running in the cloud
 - `onprem`